The anvi'o 'metagenomics' workflow

 7. Merging resulting single anviā€™o profiles using anvi-merge.

-The metagenomic workflow is quite talented and can be run in multiple ā€˜modesā€™.
+The metagenomics workflow is quite talented and can be run in multiple ā€˜modesā€™.
 The following sections will detail different use cases.

 Default mode